-- 4) For the second or possible third applications, copper products, phosphonates, mefenoxam, and fluopicolide (the latter two fungicides are used as soil treatments), as well as oxathiapiprolin (Orondis registered for foliar and soil uses), mandipropamid (Revus registered for nursery or foliar uses), and Orondis Ultra registered for foliar uses) are currently registered.
-Preharvest foliar phosphite (PO3) treatments (e.g., fertilizers containing PO3,) may be used but they only have a 30-day residual and postharvest applications to fruit in the packinghouse are for domestic fruit only or to export countries with established MRLs (currently China does not allow postharvest treatments with products containing PO3). - 5) Foliar applications of zinc-copper-lime sprays are effective for approximately 6-8 weeks; whereas fixed copper with sticker adjuvants are effective for 4-6 weeks.
-Phosphonate fungicides last approximately 3-4 weeks, whereas oxathiapiprolin (Orondis) and mandipropamid (Revus) shows high efficacy after 8 weeks.
+- 4) For the second or possible third applications, copper products, phosphonates, mefenoxam (Ridomil Gold), fluopicolide (Presidio), and oxathiapiprolin (Orondis) (the latter three fungicides are registered for soil use only), as well as mandipropamid (Revus registered for nursery and foliar uses) and the mixture of mandipropamid and oxathiapiprolin (Orondis Ultra currently registered for foliar use) are available.
+Preharvest foliar phosphite (PO3) treatments (e.g., fertilizers containing PO3) may be used but they only have a 30-day residual and postharvest applications to fruit in the packinghouse are for domestic fruit only or to export countries with established MRLs (currently China does not allow postharvest treatments with products containing PO3). - 5) Foliar applications of zinc-copper-lime sprays are effective for approximately 6-8 weeks; whereas fixed copper with sticker adjuvants are effective for 4-6 weeks.
+Phosphonate fungicides last approximately 3-4 weeks, whereas oxathiapiprolin-mandipropamid (Orondis Ultra) and mandipropamid (Revus) still show high efficacy after 8 weeks.
 Heavy rainfall will shorten the persistence of all foliar treatments.
 Phosphonates are best used as preharvest treatments within two weeks of harvest because they are systemic and will provide some efficacy during transit. - Pesticide Use Reports (spray records) must be available for inspection prior to the phytosanitary inspections.